MarynaShavlak/dev-interview-hub/src/shared/lib/features/services/README.md

-#  `updateFeatureFlag` Thunk Documentation
+#  `updateFeatureFlagsThunk` Thunk Documentation

-The `updateFeatureFlag` thunk is an asynchronous action that updates feature flags for a specific user, merges new flags with existing ones, communicates the changes to the backend, and refreshes the application to ensure consistent application of the updated flags.
+The `updateFeatureFlagsThunk` thunk is an asynchronous action that updates feature flags for a specific user, merges new flags with existing ones, communicates the changes to the backend, and refreshes the application to ensure consistent application of the updated flags.

 ## Parameters